5 Key Considerations for Building a Data Governance Strategy

 The Data Governance Council

 The council would be responsible for setting the data governance framework for the organization.
-The DG framework itself should be customized for your company’s specific needs but in general, the framework could include strategic planning tasks such as determining data needs, developing data policies and guidelines, planning data management projects.
+The DG framework itself should be customized for your company’s specific needs but in general, the framework could include strategic planning tasks such as determining data needs, developing data policies and guidelines, and planning data management projects.
 The framework also could include ongoing control tasks such as managing and resolving data related issues, monitor data policies and promote the value of data assets.

 Similar to the IT project leadership teams, the Data Governance Council members would need to include members from the business and also IT.
 It is critical to get business buy in into this program and they will be actively involved in the DG tasks.